cloudfoundry/app-runtime-interfaces-infrastructure/docs/concourse/README.md

 ## Notes and known limitations

+### x509: certificate has expired or is not yet valid
+Credhub credentials are expired if they are older than 30 days.
+As a result, following error messages are occurs
+ - Credhub pod:  `Get "https://credhub.concourse.svc.cluster.local:9000/info": x509: certificate has expired or is not yet valid: current time 2023-02-27T10:14:45Z is after 2023-02-25T15:05:44Z`
+ - Concourse input resources `x509: certificate has expired or is not yet valid`

+Solution

+Restart the credhub kubernetes deployment in the concourse namespace.
+It will destroy the old pod and create a new one.
+> This is workaround.
+The bug is describe [issues#61](https://github.com/cloudfoundry/app-runtime-interfaces-infrastructure/issues/61)
 ### Destroy the project
 If you have manually set the recommended CloudSQL instance deletion protection please unset it.